-Over the years, Hutchinson County, Texas supported numerous towns, post offices, and school districts that were important to early settlers, and later, a number of company camps supporting the many folks involved in the Panhandle Oil Boom.
+Over the years, Hutchinson County, Texas, supported numerous towns, post offices, and school districts important to early settlers.
+Later, several company camps supported the many folks involved in the Panhandle Oil Boom.
 Of most of these places, there is not a trace, of others, perhaps a few foundations, and yet more, marked only by a cemetery.
-There are a couple of ghost towns in the county; but, none that display the “typical appearance” of what we are accustomed to seeing in many old towns, such as an overgrown Main Street, lined with abandoned businesses and and side streets with lifeless falling homes.
+There are a couple of ghost towns in the county; but, none that display the “typical appearance” of what we are accustomed to seeing in many old towns, such as an overgrown Main Street, lined with abandoned businesses and side streets with lifeless falling homes.

 Old Towns & Places:

-Alhambra – Like other early “communities” in Hutchinson County, Alhambra was not an official town, but rather, a group of area residents taking its name from the local post office.
+Alhambra – Like other early “communities” in Hutchinson County, Alhambra was not an official town but a group of area residents taking its name from the local post office.
 Located in southeast Hutchinson County, the post office was established on May 29, 1901, with Silas M. Brown serving as the postmaster.
-Less than a year later, the position was assumed by Cambell S. Terry in April, 1902.
-The Terry family first lived in a half-dugout on Spring Creek, but farmed at a place that the Turkey Track cowboys called “Nubbin Ridge.”
-Before long, the Terrys moved closer to their farm on “Nubbins Ridge” bringing the post office with them.
+Less than a year later, the position was assumed by Cambell S. Terry in April 1902.
+The Terry family first lived in a half-dugout on Spring Creek but farmed at the Turkey Track cowboys called “Nubbin Ridge.”
+Before long, the Terrys moved closer to their farm on “Nubbins Ridge,” bringing the post office with them.
 Here, postmaster Campbell Terry also ran a small general store where he sold staples and would order other items such as equipment, boots, and household items for area residents.
-Pleasant and Sara Read Meadows donated land for the first school in the Alhambra Community, which became known as the White Deer Creek School District No. 3.
+Pleasant and Sara Read Meadows donated land for the first school in the Alhambra Community, known as the White Deer Creek School District No. 3.
 The Alhambra community was known for its baseball team.
 The post office was discontinued on July 15, 1919, at which time area residents received their mail from Isom.
-Bessie M. Terry re-established the Alhambra post office on February 8, 1922 and it continued to operate until October 31, 1928, at which time the mail was received from Roxana, an oil camp in the northeast corner of Carson County..
+Bessie M. Terry re-established the Alhambra post office on February 8, 1922, and it continued to operate until October 31, 1928.
+The mail was received from Roxana, an oil camp in the northeast corner of Carson County.
 In 1949, the White Deer Creek School was consolidated with The Spring Creek School.

 Alpha/Parksdale – Located west of Pringle, this small community was centered around the Alpha School.
-The one room school was built by William Henry Parks and Bill Pike in 1905 and first called Parksdale.
-The school building was approximately 30×60 feet with a curtain in the middle for a partition.
-Some of its earliest teachers were Alma Mae Parks, Irene Shanks, Nona Beck, and Ona McCormick.
-The community of Parksdale gained a post office on November 2, 1906 with John W. Mayfield serving as the first postmaster.
-On October 1, 1909, the post office name was changed to Alpha, and the name of the school followed.
+The one-room school was built by William Henry Parks and Bill Pike in 1905 and was first called Parksdale.
+The school building was approximately 30×60 feet, with a curtain in the middle for a partition.
+Its earliest teachers were Alma Mae Parks, Irene Shanks, Nona Beck, and Ona McCormick.
+The community of Parksdale gained a post office on November 2, 1906, with John W. Mayfield serving as the first postmaster.
+On October 1, 1909, the post office name was changed to Alpha, and the school’s name followed.
 The post office closed on November 15, 1915, when the mail for the community was then received at Plemons.
-The Alpha School not only served area students, but also was used for church services and community events.
+The Alpha School not only served area students but also was used for church services and community events.
 In 1913, the school was attended by 27 children.
 By 1926, it had only 12.
-The Alpha School, along with the Lieb and Holt Schools were later consolidated to form the Pringle School.
+The Alpha School and the Lieb and Holt Schools were later consolidated to form the Pringle School.